MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/prepare-migration.md

 -   [Configure your developer VM](..\dev-tools\configure-developer-vm.md)
 -   [Configure VSTS](configure-vso-solution.md)

 The code upgrade service will provide with Visual Studio solutions that you can open to compile your code.
 A **code merge** solution for all elements that contain conflicts and an **upgraded** solutions for all your upgraded elements.
 Typically, you can compile the application by fixing compilation errors in the order shown below.
 The order is determined based on the package dependencies graph, start with the lowest package in the graph.
-To determine package dependencies, see [Viewing package dependencies](models.md/#viewing-package-dependencies).
+To determine package dependencies, see [Models](..\dev-tools\models.md).
 A typical order is Application Platform, Application Foundation, Directory, ...etc., Application Suite.
 For each of your upgraded models:

 -   Fix merge conflicts.
 -   Fix compilation errors related to a model split (references across packages).